kpassapk/blog/content/posts/scenarios.md

 Software developers spend much more time reading code than writing code.
-By various accounts, time deciphering and analyzing code exceeds time writing by at lest 5x - and it could be as much as 20x.
+By various accounts, time deciphering and analyzing code exceeds time writing by at least 5x - and it could be as much as 20x.

-This measure is compounded when a new developer is brought onto an existing codebase, looking to adapt it to a new business requirement.
-Before a single line of code is altered, they are going to be doing a lot of reading to zero in on the place to make the change.
+Time writing is increased when a new developer is brought onto an existing codebase, looking to adapt it to a new business requirement.
+Before a single line of code is altered, the developer is going to be doing a lot of reading to zero in on where to make the change.

 A well-structured suite of unit and integration tests becomes an invaluable asset in this context.
 If the tests are readable, the new developer can start by reading the tests, then go to the code being tested.
 Tests can tremendously aid the readability of the system.
-But they can also hinder it: in typical Object-Oriented (OO) code, they are obscured by lengthy test setup, or can be too low-level to be understood quickly.
+But they can also hinder it.
+In typical Object-Oriented (OO) code, they are obscured by lengthy test setup, or can be too low-level to be understood quickly.